camunda/camunda-docs-manual/content/update/minor/713-to-714/_index.md

 ```
 If you do not have custom scripts or Cockpit plugins, you are good to go.
 Otherwise, continue reading to find out how to migrate your plugins.

-# Cockpit Plugins
+# New Frontend Plugin System for Cockpit
 With the 7.14.0 release, we updated the Cockpit frontend plugin system.
 If you have deployed custom scripts or Cockpit plugins, you need to migrate them if you want to use them in future releases.
 Cockpit plugins from 7.13 will no longer work in 7.14.

 Only Cockpit plugins are affected by this update; Admin and Tasklist plugins will work like before.
 Changes apply only to the frontend part of your plugins that rely on AngularJS.
-Custom Rest API, myBatis, and Java classes do not require changes.
+Custom REST API, myBatis, and Java classes do not require changes.

 ## Migrate existing AngularJS plugins
 The new plugin system is framework agnostic, so you are free to use any frontend framework you want.
 In this guide, we will focus on changes you will have to make in your AngularJS plugins.
 Keep in mind that AngularJS is currently in [long term support](https://docs.angularjs.org/misc/version-support-status) and will not be receiving security updates after December 31, 2021.